North Denmark in lockdown over mutated virus in mink farms

 Last month, Denmark started culling millions of minks in the north of the country after COVID-19 infections were reported among the stock there.
 Nationwide, at least 216 out of the 1,139 fur farms in Denmark have now been infected.

-Kaare Moelbak of Statens Serum Institut, a government agency that maps the coronavirus in Denmark, said the virus variant was registered in August and September, and no mutations have been found since, so it was not known if it still exists.
+Kaare Moelbak of Statens Serum Institut said the virus variant was registered in August and September, and no mutations have been found since, so it was not known if it still exists.
 The mutated virus was found in five mink farms, according to the government body.

 WHO officials said each case needs to be evaluated to determine if any of the changes mean the virus behaves differently.